Why Is Car Insurance So Expensive in Florida?

 Cheapest Car Insurance in Florida

-Travelers is Florida's cheapest car insurance company for minimum and full coverage policies.
-Below, we’ve highlighted the most affordable car insurance options to help you compare options and save money.
+Travelers consistently provides the cheapest car insurance in Florida for different driver profiles.
+Below, we've highlighted the most affordable car insurance options to help you compare and save money.

 Why Is Auto Insurance Expensive in Florida: Bottom Line

-The average annual car insurance cost in Florida is $2,206, making it the fourth-highest in the country.
+The average annual car insurance cost in Florida is $2,912, making it the third-highest in the country.
 Several factors contribute to these high rates, including weather risks, traffic density, health care costs, driver profiles and additional insurance requirements.
-In this article, we explore how each of these factors affects car insurance rates and discuss ways for Florida drivers to find more affordable options.
+We explored how each factor affects car insurance rates and discussed ways for Florida drivers to find more affordable options.

 Compare Auto Insurance Rates